Ricardosgeral/relier/README.md

 However, **in addition**, it is possible to send data to [Google Sheets](https://www.google.com/sheets/about/), if a valid *service_creds.JSON* file is provided (see instructions in *Software Installation > server* section).
-This functionality allows a **Live monitoring** of the data being placed in the sheets.
+This functionality allows **Live monitoring** of the data being placed in the sheets.

 **To enable 'Google sheets'**
 -  Select the appropriate option: